arsheenkour/AutoTest-DemoBlaze/testcases.md

 #### (a) Test Scenarios
 1. User logs in with valid credentials
 2. User attempts to log in with invalid credentials
-3. Login modal closes when 'Close' is clicked

 #### (b) High-Level Manual Test Cases